What Are Florida’s Most Terrible Highways?

 Some roads in Florida are more dangerous than others.
 Some of the most dangerous roads include:

 - Interstate 95.
 The Atlantic Coast Highway, which runs from Miami to Maine, is one of the most dangerous stretches of road, not only in Florida but in the entire nation.
-This highly trafficked road in the country; the U.S. Department of Transportation Federal Highway Administration reports that of the 1,040 miles of the I-95 corridor that traverse through urban areas, 60 percent is under heavy congestion.
+This highly trafficked road in the country, the U.S. Department of Transportation Federal Highway Administration reports that of the 1,040 miles of the I-95 corridor that traverse through urban areas, 60 percent is under heavy congestion.
 In fact, the average amount of daily traffic in the corridor is 72,000, with maximum daily traffic reaching as high as 300,000 vehicles.
 Not only are there thousands of cars using I-95, but thousands of trucks too, increasing the danger for everyone.
 To be sure, the same source reports that truck traffic totals as much as 31,000 as a daily maximum.

 - Interstate 4.
 Known as the ‘haunted highway’ to Floridians, I-4 is the busiest interstate in the entire country.
 While many attribute the high number of traffic accidents that occur on this stretch of road to the fact that a grave was built over by the construction of the road – the family haunts those who now drive it – the real reason is likely the high number of motor vehicles and the increasing prevalence of distracted drivers.

 - Interstate 10.
-The 362 miles of roadway that make up I-10 in the state of Florida is one of the main east-west highways in the state (although US 90 has become an equally as popular option).
+The 362 miles of roadway that make up I-10 in the state of Florida is one of the main east-west highways in the state (although US 90 has become an equally popular option).
 I-10 is a more direct route than U.S. 90, which makes this road attractive to traffic.
 With most drivers traveling about 55 miles per hour, a crash that occurs on I-10 can be devastating, if not fatal.

 Driving Behaviors that Increase Dangers